Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File-8 To grant only other users all the permissions
+File-9 To set the mode of hello hello to----